 Most organizations continue to use straightforward workflows, such as using email as the only means of communication with the IT support team.
 The power of using a customized self-service portal to showcase the service catalog is underestimated or unknown to many.
 Allowing end users to log tickets, browse through the knowledge base to find their own solutions, and keep tabs on their tickets and announcements in the self-service portal minimizes the IT team's workload.

 ITSM ticketing systems allow easy collaboration with other members of the team and with end users from within a ticket.
 Functionalities including adding notes within tickets, quick chats, conversation history, and task delegation allow IT teams to work together by sharing their knowledge and expertise with one another.

-The easy-to-use ITIL-ready IT ticketing software to scale up businesses.
+The easy-to-use full stack IT ticketing software to scale up businesses.